 What is the importance of Luisenplatz today?

-Luisenplatz is located at the center of the city and serves the following purposes:
+Luisenplatz is located at the centre of the city and serves the following purposes:

 Luisenplatz is also a Central Tram/Bus stop from where you can change over to Buses and trams in other directions(Zentraler Unsteigepunkt), making it a busy area in the middle of Darmstadt city.